NamCyan/ALV/README.md

 3. We conducted various experiments to show that ALV can **make standard methods approach the state-of-the-art results**.

 # Experimental results
-## Experiment set up
+## Experiment setup
-We employ experiments on 5 popular datasets in continual learning: Split MNIST, Permuted MNIST, Split CIFAR100, Split CIFAR10/100 and Split Omniglot.
+We employ experiments on 5 popular datasets in continual learning: Split MNIST, Permuted MNIST, Split CIFAR100, Split CIFAR10/100, and Split Omniglot.

-EWC, VCL and UCL are three baselines and compare ALV with w/o Dropout (without Dropout) and Dropout approach.
+EWC, VCL and UCL are three baselines and compare ALV with w/o Dropout (without Dropout) and Dropout approaches.

 ## Split MNIST and Permuted MNIST

-* Split Mnist
+* Split MNIST

 |  Method     | EWC         | VCL          | UCL          |
 |:------------|------------:|-------------:|-------------:|